 By Lara von der Brelie

-An eight-year old carer forced to look after her mother and young siblings, children with no access to laptops, glaring health inequalities and public mistrust were some of the issues that journalists covering the pandemic brought to the attention of their audiences.
+An eight-year old carer forced to look after her mother and young siblings, children with no access to laptops, glaring health inequalities and public mistrust were some of the issues journalists covering the pandemic brought to their audience’s attention.

-The panelists reflected on how the pandemic had pulled back the veil on hidden injustices and urged the audience to not lose sight of these stark realities as the UK begins to return to normalcy.
+The panelists reflected on how the pandemic had pulled back the veil on hidden injustices.
+They urged the audience to not lose sight of these stark realities as the UK begins to return to normalcy.

 Collins said: “When you report untold stories, it makes people realise they are not alone; you give people the chance to share their own experiences.”

-Christina Lamb described the crammed living conditions she had witnessed in East London tower blocks.
-She said she’d seen families of seven squashed into two-bedroom flats, where five children shared one computer for school.
-As an international reporter, she’d been shocked by the poverty she’d encountered while working in the UK.
+Christina Lamb described the crammed living conditions she’d witnessed in East London tower blocks; she’d seen families of seven squashed into two-bedroom flats, where five children shared one computer for school.
+As an international reporter, she was shocked by the level of poverty which still existed in the UK, she said.

-News organisations don’t just have a duty to report these issues, said Crerar, they also have a responsibility to hold the government to account for their failures.
-When people are following the rules, and suffering as a consequence, they have a right to know when members of government are living by a different set of laws, she said.
+News organisations don’t just have a duty to report these issues, said Crerar, they also have a responsibility to hold the government to account for its failure to address this inequality.
+When people are following the rules, and suffering as a consequence, they have a right to know if members of government are living by a different set of laws, she said.

 Local newspapers have played a particularly vital role in highlighting and advocating for those who have struggled during the lockdowns.
 Collins described how the Yorkshire Evening Post campaigned for laptops in schools after learning that half of children in Leeds did not have access to computers for virtual learning.
 “We used our connections within the community to get this off the ground,” she said, adding that, “the support we’ve received is a testament to the power of the local press in organising everyone together”.